Blessing of animals: Judaism

 Many synagogues now have ceremonies for the blessing of animals, and some say the idea may have originated in ancient Judaism.
 The Jewish ceremony is often performed on the seventh day of Passover (in the spring) as a celebration of the Hebrews’ (and their animals’) emancipation from slavery in Egypt more than 3,000 years ago.
 Many Jewish congregations schedule blessings of the animals after the High Holy Days, with ceremonies around the second weekly Torah portion of the Jewish Year, the Parashat Noach, the portion about Noah and the ark, the saving of both humans and other animals, they also being gifts from God.

 Other Jewish ceremonies are derived from the Christian ceremony and are not derived from traditional Judaism, which gives some concern for more traditional followers of Judaism.

 Ritual slaughter

-For meat to be kosher, a ritual blessing to God is required for the animals about to be slaughtered, shechita.
+For meat to be kosher, a ritual blessing is required for the production area, shechita.

 Coming of age

 A Bark Mitzvah is an observance and celebration of a dog's coming of age, analogous to the Jewish traditional Bar Mitzvah and Bat Mitzvah terminology.
 The term has been in use since at least 1958.

 The bark mitzvah ceremony is not universally well regarded in Judaism.